Fallout Amazon series: Cast, story, leaked set pictures, more

-Fallout is one of gaming’s most beloved IPs, and fans have been clamoring for a TV adaption for what feels like years.
-Now that Bethesda’s RPG has been given the green light to hit the small screen, here’s everything we know so far.
+The Fallout series is one of gaming’s most beloved franchises, and fans are pining for a screen adaptation.
+Now that Bethesda’s RPG is in full development at Amazon, here’s everything we know so far.

-Despite the inconsistent hit rate that video game adaptions have in TV, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
-Especially as Arcane and The Witcher have come along and proved it can be done, there is seemingly no better time to try.
+Despite the inconsistent hit rate that video game adaptations have in TV & movies, that doesn’t stop fans from campaigning to see their favorite IP get the live-action treatment.
+With shows like Arcane and The Last of Us being critical and commercial successes, the time for video game adaptations is now.

-A TV series based on Bethesda’s Fallout games is heading into production in 2022 – and we’ve put together all of the details we know so far.
+Fallout fans are in luck!
+An Amazon TV series based on Bethesda’s Fallout games is in production – and we’ve put together all of the details we know so far.

-Unfortunately, we don’t have a timeframe on when the Fallout show is coming, but fans may have a while to wait.
-After being officially confirmed in July 2021, production isn’t slated to begin until later in 2022.
+Unfortunately, we don’t have an exact release date for when the Fallout show is coming, but we do have a rough window for when we can expect to stream the series.
+After being officially confirmed in July 2021, filming seemingly wrapped up in March 2023, and the show is in post-production.

 The Fallout games focus on the United States in the aftermath of a one-day nuclear war in 2077.
-Humanity has mostly collapsed, and people are forced to live in makeshift settlements, while terrifying mutated creates roam the wasteland.
+Humanity has mostly collapsed, and people are forced to live in makeshift settlements while terrifying mutated creatures roam the wasteland.
 The games have touched on many different locations, from post-apocalyptic Washington D.C. to what remains of Las Vegas, Nevada.

 Most of the Fallout games begin with a character emerging from one of many Vaults scattered around the US to provide shelter from the nuclear bombs.
 The moment the Vault Dweller steps out of the comfort of the Vault and into the desolate world is a memorable part of each game, so we’d love to see it brought to life on-screen.